 - Allies: Maya Fey, Miles Edgeworth, The Judge, Professor Hershel Layton, Makoto Naegi, Harvey Birdman, Daredevil, Jennifer Walters, Rainbow Dash, Inspector Zenigata, Jean Valjean, Twilight Sparkle, Bentley

 - Enemies: Manfred von Karma, Penelope

 - His mortal successor, Apollo Justice, helped him ascend to Godhood.
-He also tutors Makoto Naegi in pointing out contradictions in order to find the truth, he doesn't mind if Naegi uses "That's wrong!" instead of "OBJECTION!"
+He also tutors Makoto Naegi in pointing out contradictions in order to find the truth, he doesn't mind if Naegi uses "No, that's wrong!" instead of "Objection!"

 - Two of his colleagues and fellow extremely quirky defense attorneys, the blind Matthew Murdock and the medium-aware gamma powered Jennifer Walters, share his firm.
 They've been around for quite a bit longer than he has, and are quite skilled, but also constantly run out on "missions" and after suspects, while Phoenix is always available for nearly any court date.

 - Defends the accused, often able to find the true culprit.
 Occasionally requests Jean Valjean's advice to determine who is truly innocent.

 - Is a major proponent of the "Internet is for Porn" decision in the case of K. Monster v.
 T. Monster.
 After all, he's essentially a demigod in the kink community.